jyc913/oneuphealth/backend/README.md

 1. Open a terminal
 2. Direct to backend folder
 3. Run `npm install`
-Note: make sure mongo is running first
+Note: make sure mongo is running first (Run `docker-compose up -d` )
 4. Run `npm start`

+option2:
+follow the README on the root folder, use docker to run frontend, mongo, and backend